tacerus/pyacl/README.md

 ## Hacking/Tests

 Functionality is tested through `pytest`.
 As it requires a certain test user to be present, easiest is to use the purpose-built container image.
 A wrapper is provided at `scripts/test.sh`.

+## Repository

+The authoritative source of this project is at https://git.com.de/Georg/pyacl.
+A mirror is provided at https://github.com/tacerus/pyacl.